PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

-Service account bearer tokens are perfectly valid to use outside the cluster and can be used to create identities for long standing jobs that wish to talk to the Kubernetes API.
+Service account bearer tokens are perfectly valid to use outside the cluster and can be used to create identities for long standing jobs that wish to talk to the PlaidCloud API.
 To manually create a service account, use the `kubectl create serviceaccount (NAME)` command.
 This creates a service account in the current namespace and an associated secret.